“Unique. Rare. Fascinating. Heavenly.”

 She earned her Bachelor of Music from Indiana University's Jacobs School of Music where she studied with Susann McDonald, and her Masters of Music from the Chicago College of the Performing Arts studying with Principal Harp of the Chicago Symphony Orchestra, Sarah Bullen.

-Chamber music highlights from the past year include appearances on the Rush Hour and Dame Myra Hess concert series, which were featured on Chicago’s classical music radio station, WFMT.
+Chamber music highlights from the past years include appearances on the Rush Hour and Dame Myra Hess concert series, which were featured on Chicago’s classical music radio station, WFMT.
 An active soloist, Eleanor performed concertos with the Bach Week Festival Orchestra and the Illinois Symphony Orchestra in their 2021-2022 seasons.
 With degrees from Columbia University, and Chicago College of Performing Arts, Eleanor is a dedicated educator, serving as harp faculty at The Peoples Music School and the Young Artist’s Harp Seminar.
 Her students have received top honors at the Greater Chicago Chapter of the American Harp Society Competition, the Illinois American String Teachers Association Concerto Competition, and the Midwest Harp Festival Competition.

 Eleanor is a founding member of 5th Wave Collective, a Chicago based classical music ensemble dedicated to the performance and promotion of music by womxn, where she works as development director.

-A native resident of San Diego, CA, Catherine grew up playing the Harp and Piano from a young age.
+A native resident of San Diego, CA, Catherine grew up playing the harp and piano from a young age.
 Catherine went on to receive her Bachelor's degree in Harp Performance from Indiana University, Jacobs School of Music where she studied with Susann Mcdonald with a minor in History.
 She then moved to Chicago to earn her Master's degree from Roosevelt University, Chicago College of Performing Arts, where her teacher and mentor was Sarah Bullen, Principal Harpist of Chicago Symphony Orchestra.